Ways you can pay your bills and reach financial goals while making minimum wage.

 Food is a necessary expense, but many Americans struggle with food security.
 The Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps, helps subsidize the cost of food.
 Reach out to your state agency to determine if you are eligible for SNAP benefits.
 As an example, a household of three can receive a maximum of $616 through SNAP.
 Food pantries exist in certain areas as well.
 The Feeding America website can help you find local food banks.
 If you have children, Child Nutrition Programs provides free healthy meals and snacks to kids while they are out of school.
 If you are a mother, Women and Infant Children (WIC) programs provide healthy, supplemental food to low-income people who are pregnant and have children under the age of five.
 In addition to these programs, you can save on the price of food by cooking at home, using coupons or taking advantage of deals, buying in bulk, and buying frozen instead of fresh foods.

 Finding affordable housing may mean moving out of the city or even to a different state.
-Cities like Harlingen, Amarillo and McAllen, Texas were among the .
+Cities like Harlingen, Amarillo and McAllen, Texas were among the cheapest U.S. cities to live in.
 Another way to save if you live alone is to take on a roommate(s).
 You may qualify for subsidized housing through the Section 8 Rental Certificate Program created by U.S. Department of Housing and Urban Development.
 Certain cities have low-income housing, apartment buildings dedicated to those who earn certain low wages.

 Transportation is key to finding work and staying employed for many Americans who cannot find remote work.
 However, a car is an expensive mode of transportation.
 If you lease or are paying off a vehicle, there is a monthly fee.
 Even if you own your vehicle, there is the cost of gas, insurance registration and maintenance like oil changes.
 If you are a two-vehicle family, consider downsizing to one car.
 If you can work remotely, can use public transportation, or can walk, consider going without a car.